ghurault/EczemaPredPOSCORAD/README.md

 NB: in the code, "Dataset 1" correspond to the "Derexyl" dataset and "Dataset 2" to the "PFDC" datasets.

+Finally, `data-raw/` contains the code for the exported data available in `data/`.
+Currently, only posterior and prior summary statistics of the EczemaPred models are exported.

 ## License

 This open source version of this project is licensed under the GPLv3 license, which can be seen in the [LICENSE](LICENSE.md) file.